Floo33R/Pwnagotchi-Converter/README.md

 ## Setup on your Pwnagotchi
 If you want to use the same file locations as me, you have to change the location where your Pwnagotchi saves your captured handshakes.

+## Usage of convert2hccapx.sh
+If you only want to convert your \*.pcap files to \*.hccapx you should use this little scipt.
+You have to launch it in the folder with the \*.pcap files from your Pwnagotchi.
+It will create a new folder called "hccapx" where all converted files are located.
+Furthermore it will create a **log.txt** file and a **combinded.hccapx**.
+The log file contains every error and success of the script.
+The combinded.hccapx file contains all \*.hccapx files combinded into one file.
+So, you are able to crack multiple hashes at once.

+Usage of the command:
+**`$ ./convert2hccapx.sh`**

+## Usage of downloadPCAP.sh
+If you want to download all handshakes from your Pwnagotchi to your local machine and convert them you should use this script.
+At first this script creates a Zip-folder from the pcap files over SSH.
+Than it will copy them to your local machine with Secure Copy Protocol (SCP).
+The files will be saved in `~/Downloads/handshakes/`.
+The file name of the downloaded file is marked with a timestamp at the end.
+Then it removes the Zip-folder from your Pwnagotchi to save space.
+Now it moves over to your local machine and starts to unzip the folder.
+It will do now the same as the [convert2hccapx.sh](#Usage-of-downloadPCAP.sh) script.
+Only the name of the log file changed to convert.log instead of log.txt.
+At the end it moves the log-file, the combinded.hccapx and the hccapx folder into the root directory of the handshakes.

+Usage of the command:
+**`$ ./downloadPCAP.sh`**